Grace-Amondi/myhospitali/README.md

        Under the 'options' column to the farthest right of the table, click on the orange 'Update' button corresponding to the desired patient.

-    e) HealthNet will take you to the 'Update Medical Info' form.
+    e) My Hospitali will take you to the 'Update Medical Info' form.
 Fill out the information asked for by the form.

     e) Once done, press the dark blue 'Update Medical Info' button located at